codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/environment-variables.md

 | CM_KEYSTORE_PATH        | Path of the file in our VM                                                                                                                                      |
 | CM_ARTIFACT_LINKS       | Information about generated build artifacts that is available in post-publishing step.
 Read more about it below.                                                |
 | CM_WORKFLOW_NAME        | Name of the workflow that is currently being built
-| CM_ENV                  | Environment file that enables defining new environment variables
+| CM_ENV                  | Environment file that sets/overrides environment variables at build time

 ### Artifact links